 N’Vek tells Troi the cargo includes a high-ranking Romulan who supports Spock’s dissident movement.
 Troi must role-play a terrifying political enforcer, which is particularly difficult because as we learn her backstory, we see Toreth has cause to be sympathetic to the defectors.

 As the cloaked warbird creeps out of a debris field, Troi must find a way to signal with the Enterprise.
 With help from DeSeve, LaForge manages to technobabble the jimberjam to get through the plot contrivance field.
-Once N’Vek’s initial plan falls apart, Troi really steps up, which is fortunate for a story that has to wrap up in about 45 minutes.
+Once N’Vek’s initial plan falls apart, Troi really steps up, which is fortunate for a story that only has about 45 minutes to play out.

 Given how many episodes feature random technobabble events that prevent the Enterprise-D transporters from working when that would resolve the plot too quickly, you’d think the Romulans would easily be able to trigger one of those events during the fraction of a section between lowering their shields and engaging their cloaking device, to prevent enemy ships from beaming away the prisoners they’re holding at gunpoint.
 But this particular script requires Troi to escape that way, so that’s what happens.